devopsleague/VictoriaMetrics/README.md

 [Contact us](mailto:info@victoriametrics.com) if you need enterprise support for VictoriaMetrics.
 Or you can request a free trial license [here](https://victoriametrics.com/products/enterprise/trial/), downloaded Enterprise binaries are available at [Github Releases](https://github.com/VictoriaMetrics/VictoriaMetrics/releases/latest).

+We strictly apply security measures in everything we do.
 VictoriaMetrics has achieved security certifications for Database Software Development and Software-Based Monitoring Services.
-We apply strict security measures in everything we do.
 See [Security page](https://victoriametrics.com/security/) for more details.

 ## Prominent features